-When choosing a professional fitness coach or personal trainer it’s most important to work with someone who believes in you – someone who can connect with you and guide you competently and compassionately in your fitness adventures.
+When choosing a fitness coach or trainer it’s most important to work with someone who believes in you – someone who can connect with you and guide you competently and compassionately in your fitness adventures.
 That’s what Linda is all about.

 Education, hands-on training, and relevant life experience are a necessary foundation for that competence, of course.
 Below are some highlights of Linda Eskin’s qualifications.